amrvac/amrvac/doc/par.md

 limits the maximum level of the output file.
 This can be useful to visualize large datasets.

-The convert types `EIvtiCCmpi`, `ESvtiCCmpi`, `SIvtiCCmpi`, `EIvtuCCmpi`, `ESvtuCCmpi` and `SIvtuCCmpi` are added for synthesize EUV images, EUV spectra and SXR images, where EI represents EUV image, ES represents EUV spectra and SI represents SXR image.
-The corresponding parameters , e.g. line of sight direction, for synthesizing emissions should be provided in the @ref par_emissionlist when the convert types are activited.

 ## Savelist {#par_savelist}

 Example: